 The principle to be proved, the trick I’d seen Cisco, Sky, Roy, and the black hats do: get loose.
 As messy as my knotting was, denouement held incomplete.
 The more I struggled, the more ensnared I got.
 I cried for help until our housemaid, Norma, finally heeded distant yelping.
 And which among the corrections at her disposal did she select?
 Free me from the bonds of my devising, offer sympathy, rub wrists, assuage and soothe the wounded thing with tender balm of voice, sanction the resumption of his role of choice as the idol of his saga?
 Hardly.
 She snorted through the nose, departed, and appeared again after long enough to locate and assemble all the members of the family—little sisters, mother, brother—to witness the absurdity, an imagination in its action, of her young imprudent charge.

 We’re at the Rose Parade.
 Hoppy, Gene, and Roy appear, doffing hats with Dale on horses sterling-badged and leather-laden, palomino mane combed out, black tail, flanks glowing from the curry, spinning, rearing, walking back.

-My patrician mother, Elizabeth likewise, needed us to see, and so pretended not to know that we, though past our bed, lurked and watched behind the speckled scene.
+My patrician mother, Elizabeth likewise, needed us to see, and so pretended not to know, though past our bed, we lurked and watched behind the speckled scene.